Nervosys/Botnix/botnix/doc/manual/configuration/customizing-packages.section.md

 # Customising Packages {#sec-customising-packages}

-Some packages in Nixpkgs have options to enable or disable optional functionality or change other aspects of the package.
+Some packages in Botpkgs have options to enable or disable optional functionality or change other aspects of the package.

 ::: {.warning}
-Unfortunately, Nixpkgs currently lacks a way to query available configuration options.
+Unfortunately, Botpkgs currently lacks a way to query available configuration options.
 :::